 The property may remain furnished.
 If the property is occupied for a period of less than six weeks, this will not affect the exemption (other than that there will be no exemption during this time).

-From 1 April 2013, this exemption will now be called a 100% discount, and will only apply for a maximum period of 6 weeks.
+From 1 April 2013, this exemption has been replaced by a 100% discount, and will only apply for a maximum period of 6 weeks.
+For further information on this discount please visit our discounts page.
 Please apply for this discount by using the on line discount form.

 Class D: A property left empty by a person detained elsewhere

 This exemption applies to unoccupied properties where the owner or tenant is detained in prison, hospital or other place of detention.
 This exemption does not apply if the person has been detained for non-payment of council tax or fines.

 Confirmation will be sought from the appropriate place of detention.